andredelft/heidegger-index/index/descriptions/FT.md

 _Die Frage nach der Technik_ is a small text that is found in several places.
-In the Gesamtausgabe it is part of [[_Vorträge und Aufsätze_|VA]].
-It has also been published in a smaller editions called [[_Die Technik und die Kehre_|TK]].
+In the Gesamtausgabe it is part of [@VA].
+It has also been published in the smaller edition [@TK].
 Please be aware of this when using the index.